(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 julia.webb@elmcitymontessori.org

-Julia Webb has a BA from Dartmouth College and an Ed.M. in Curriculum and Teaching from Teachers College Columbia University.
+Julia Webb (she/her) has a BA from Dartmouth College and an Ed.M. in Curriculum and Teaching from Teachers College Columbia University.
 She attributes her passion for teaching and learning to her own experiences as a child in a Montessori School and later as a student in New Haven Public Schools.
 Julia has spent the last 15 years as a teacher and leader in public schools in New York City and New Haven.
 In this work, Julia has developed systems for coaching teachers and for student social emotional growth and mastery of skill and content.
 Julia is committed to creating meaningful and challenging learning environments for adults and children to grow.

 Kyoungsook Song, Primary Guide (Mulberry)